Image of Woman Holding Her Chest

 Why does my heart race when I try to sleep?

-Anxiety or panic disorder can cause your heart to race when you try to sleep.
-This often happens because stress hormones stay high while your body is resting.
-Quiet surroundings also make sensations more noticeable.
-Supporting the nervous system before bed can help reduce nighttime heart racing over time.
+Anxiety can cause your heart to race when you try to sleep because stress hormones remain active while the body is trying to rest.
+Quiet surroundings may also make physical sensations more noticeable.
+Supporting the nervous system before bedtime can help reduce nighttime heart racing over time.
+These symptoms can sometimes appear alongside patterns like Morning Anxiety, where stress hormones affect the nervous system during sleep cycles.

 Can stress and anxiety cause breathlessness without activity?

 Yes.
-Stress or cortisol and anxiety can cause breathlessness even when you’re not physically active.
-This occurs when the nervous system stays in an alert state, affecting breathing muscles and rhythm.
-Gentle calming practices may help ease this sensation gradually.
+Stress and anxiety can cause breathlessness even when you are not physically active.
+When the nervous system stays in an alert state, breathing patterns can change and chest muscles may tense.
+Gentle calming practices that help regulate the stress response may reduce these sensations over time.

 How can natural anxiety relief support breathing and heart symptoms?